PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 <h1>Courses</h1>

 So now if you have done all the above, you should be have a pretty good grasp on the basics across the board for the general skills needed as a junior pentester.
-However, what you wont have is the fundamental knowledge of computers and networking.
+However, what you won't have is the fundamental knowledge of computers and networking.

 For understanding the fundamentals (and showing it on your CV), I recommend getting <a href="https://www.comptia.org/certifications/network">CompTIA Network+</a> and then <a href="https://www.comptia.org/certifications/security">CompTIA Security+</a>.
 This will give you the fundamental knowledge and will show an employer that you understand how things piece together.